aidudezzz/deepbots-tutorials/README.md

 # Deepbots Tutorial (WIP)

-This tutorial is on how to use the deepbots framework.
+This tutorial is on how to use the *deepbots framework*.
 We will recreate the [CartPole](https://gym.openai.com/envs/CartPole-v0/) problem in [Webots](https://cyberbotics.com/), step-by-step and solve it with the [Proximal Policy Optimization](https://openai.com/blog/openai-baselines-ppo/) (PPO) Reinforcement Learning (RL) algorithm, using [PyTorch](https://pytorch.org/) as our neural network backend library.

-This tutorial will focus on the controller scripts and how to use the deepbots framework.
+This tutorial will focus on the controller scripts and how to use the *deepbots framework*.
 The robot definition is supplied for the tutorial.
 For guides on how to construct a robot, please visit the official Webots [tutorial](https://cyberbotics.com/doc/guide/tutorial-6-4-wheels-robot).